 7. General Science

-Candidates can check the IAS Prelims CSAT (Civil Services Aptitude Test) Syllabus in the bullet points given below.
+Candidates can check the IAS Prelims CSAT (Civil Services Aptitude Test) Syllabus given below.
+This section do need constant practice and reading articles, and newspapers, and solving as many mock tests would be of great help.

 2. Interpersonal skills including communication skills